rsdoiel/antenna/archives/2025/food_2025.06.md

 ---

 ## What Should I Bring to a Dinner Party?
-(That Isn’t Wine)
+(That Isn't Wine)

 date: 2025-02-11, from: Bon Appetet

-Nobody’s mad at an extra bottle of pinot noir, but these other items might be more helpful to the host.
+Nobody’s mad at an extra bottle of Pinot Noir, but these other items might be more helpful to the host.

 <br>